Tututepec

 Tututepec (Mixtec: Yucu Dzaa) is a Mesoamerican archaeological site.
 It is located in the lower Río Verde valley on the coast of Oaxaca.
 The city was the capital of a tributary Mixtec empire during the Late Postclassic period (ca. 12th to early 16th centuries).
-At its largest extent the site covered some 21.85 km^{2}, and its political influence extended over an area of more than 25,000 km² of the neighbouring territory covering many towns and cultures.
+At its largest extent the site covered some 21.85 km^{2}, and its political influence extended over an area of more than 25,000 km^{2} of the neighbouring territory covering many towns and cultures.

 Today, the site is occupied by the contemporary settlement of Villa de Tututepec de Melchor Ocampo, in the Mexican state of Oaxaca.

 Etymology

 Glyph of Tututepec from page 5 of Codex Colombino, the glyph depicts a bird on a hill.

 Tututepec is a Nahuatl name meaning "Bird Hill," while in Mixtec the city is called Yucu Dzaa meaning "Hill of the Bird."
 In Aztec and Mixtec scripts, the city's glyph is drawn differently but both scripts represent the city with a bird on a hill, untying the name of the city to a specific sound but to a specific name.